yanaramli/reactjs/README.md

 ## Requirements
-For development, you will only need Node.js installed on your environement.
+For development, you will need Node.js and [GIT](http://git-scm.com/downloads) installed on your environement.
 And please use the appropriate Editorconfig plugin for your Editor (not mandatory).

 ### Node